Liverpool

 Walker Art Gallery

-The Walker Art Gallery houses one of the largest art collections in England outside London, and rightfully the place also calls itself the National Gallery of Northern England.
+The Walker Art Gallery museum houses one of the largest art collections in England outside of London, and the place also calls itself the National Gallery of the North of England.
+The Walker Art Gallery opened in 1877 and is named after the patron Sir Andrew Barclay Walker who made its establishment possible.

 Albert Dock

-The Albert Dock is the focal point of Liverpool’s historic docks, a UNESCO World Heritage Site.
-The building materials in the beautifully preserved area are mainly brick and cast iron.
+Albert Dock is the centerpiece of Liverpool’s historic docks, which are listed as a UNESCO World Heritage Site.
+The building materials are mainly brick and cast iron, and when the building was completed in 1846, it was inaugurated by Queen Victoria’s consort, Prince Albert, who had the place named after him.

 Merseyside Maritime Museum, Liverpool